NIVeriStandAdd-Ons/Automotive-ECU-Controls/README.md

 ### Built Availability ###

-Builds of this IP are available on the [NI VeriStand Add-ons Community](https://decibel.ni.com/content/docs/DOC-32295).
+Builds of this IP are not available.

 ### Quality, Limitations ###